borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 ### Macro-Economic analysis (fixed money supply characteristics):
 {: #macro }
 &nbsp;**1.** A singular interoperable global protocol for value transfer - Bitcoin Standard (standardization of money).
 It means no issues with conversion between currencies for global trade and international e-commerce (single common economic language).
-Economies converge on single form of money.
+Economies converge on single form of money ([convergence](https://gist.ly/youtube-summarizer/bitcoins-convergence-with-macro-investment-trends-exploring-the-future){:target="_blank"} with investment trends).
 Superior new monetary order optimally engineered from [**First-principles**](https://fs.blog/first-principles/){:target="_blank"} thinking to be as efficient as possible.
 It encompass several domains, 3 main ones being: Ethics, Economy, Engineering (EEE).